Haswell update due anytime.

 Mavericks Server also offers several different enhancements to existing OS X Server software, including improvements to Xcode Server, Caching Server 2, and the Profile Manager, which now includes new management features designed to simplify the software distribution of apps and books.

-With the recent 2012 update to quad-core processors, the pricing of the Mac mini stayed the same, suggesting that Apple will continue to offer the same price points for its Haswell Mac minis.
+With the last 2012 update to quad-core processors, the pricing of the Mac mini stayed the same, suggesting that Apple will continue to offer the same price points for potential Haswell Mac minis.
 The entry level dual-core Mac mini is currently available for $599, the quad-core version is priced at $799, and the OS X Server version with two 1TB hard drives is priced at $999.
 All versions will include various add-ons that improve processor speed, storage space, and RAM.

-Though July shortages of the Mac mini suggested that a release could come during the summer months, an updated Mac mini has yet to appear.
-Apple's October 22 media event seemed like an opportune time for the company to unveil Haswell Mac minis, but no announcement was made.
+Though July 2013 shortages of the Mac mini suggested that a release could come during the summer months, an updated Mac mini has still yet to appear.
+Apple's October 22, 2013 media event seemed like an opportune time for the company to unveil Haswell Mac minis, but no announcement was made.
 In January of 2014, a Belgian website listed placeholders for a new Mac Mini expected to launch in February, but the website was later updated to remove the information and no Mac Mini update materialized, leaving a possible launch date up in the air.